Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Introduction

-Regarding the mass splitting of hadrons which is needed to simulate the beta equilibrium, we should go beyond the Lagrangian introduced in Ref.~\cite{Ma:2023eoz} and include the explicit chiral symmetry breaking terms~\cite{Lenaghan:2000ey} (termed as bELSM-\(\xi\)).
-In this work, the Lagrangian is constructed at the lowest order of the explicit chiral breaking by introducing a constant scalar background field which is matched to the quark mass terms in the QCD Lagrangian~\cite{Scherer:2002tk}.
-With an appropriate choice of parameters, the Gell-mann-Okubo mass formula of baryons~\cite{Gell-Mann:1964ewy,Okubo:1961jc} is reproduced, which therefore links the phenomenon related to beta equilibrium with the microscopic symmetries.
-The free parameters of the model are determined by the mass spectra of hadrons at vacuum and the NM properties around saturation density $n_0$ which are calculated with the help of relativistic mean field (RMF) approximation~\cite{Serot:1984ey,Serot:1997xg}.
+Regarding the mass splitting of hadrons stemming from the explicit breaking of QCD flavor symmetry, which is needed to simulate the $\beta$ equilibrium, we should go beyond the Lagrangian introduced in Ref.~\cite{Ma:2023eoz} and include the explicit chiral symmetry breaking terms~\cite{Lenaghan:2000ey} (termed as bELSM-\(\xi\)).
+In this work, the Lagrangian is constructed at the lowest order of the explicit chiral breaking by introducing a constant scalar background field that is matched to the quark mass terms in the QCD Lagrangian~\cite{Scherer:2002tk}.
+With an appropriate choice of parameters, the Gell-Mann--Okubo mass formula of baryons~\cite{Gell-Mann:1964ewy,Okubo:1961jc} is reproduced, which therefore links the phenomenon related to $\beta$ equilibrium with the microscopic symmetries.
+The free parameters of the model are determined by the mass spectra of hadrons at vacuum and the NM properties around saturation density $n_0$ are calculated with the help of relativistic mean field (RMF) approximation~\cite{Serot:1984ey,Serot:1997xg}.
 After that, the impact of hyperons on the M-R relation of NSs is studied with the TOV equation~\cite{Tolman:1939jz,Oppenheimer:1939ne}.